Why HSM? | History | HSM Leadership | HSM Faculty | FAQs

 The health sector is increasingly intricate, dynamic and far-reaching – a global network of business, government, and non-profit entities that impacts people and economies like no other.
 The demand for and development of new health care products and services calls for leaders with both business acumen and insight into the industry’s complexities.
 Equally critical is the need for creative new approaches to improve patient outcomes, access to care and cost management strategies.

 Health Sector Management (HSM) at The Fuqua School of Business leverages Duke University’s longstanding leadership in education, research, and clinical care to develop the leaders who will drive and innovate the health care industry.
 HSM layers the in-depth, interdisciplinary study of the global health sector onto Fuqua’s world-class business management curriculum, providing rich, holistic and lasting learning experiences.
-The HSM Certificate is offered as part of the Daytime MBA, Weekend Executive, Cross Continent, and Global Executive MBA Programs.
+The HSM Certificate is offered as part of the Daytime, Weekend Executive, and Global Executive MBA Programs.
 HSM Students are exposed to a multitude of extra– and co– curricular events and programming that serve to augment their coursework and subsequently their knowledge within the health care industry.

 HSM students work closely with faculty and industry leaders to explore and identify answers to health care’s most fundamental and emerging issues, among them: